adsbypasser/adsbypasser/CONTRIBUTING.md

     e.g.: Mozilla Firefox 23.0.1

-2. What userscript extension are you using? (e.g.: GreaseMonkey, TamperMonkey ... etc.)
+2. What is your userscript manager?

     e.g.: GreaseMonkey 1.11

-3. What extensions or userscripts are you using?
+3. Are you using other similar userscripts to bypass ads as well?

-(notably NoScript or Ghostery or similar userscripts)
+4. What other extensions are you using? (notably NoScript or Ghostery)

-4. What site are you browsing?
+5. What site are you browsing?

     e.g.: https://www.google.com/

-5. How to reproduce this bug?
+6. How to reproduce this bug?

     e.g.: Visit the above site with other userscript installed (http://us.o/script/xxxxxx).

-6. What went wrong?
+7. What went wrong?

     e.g.: It does not redirect.

-7. What did you expect?
+8. What did you expect?

     e.g.: It should redirect properly.